owainow/cardiff-serverless-days-workshop/README.md

 Once this repository is forked you will have your own version of the repository.
 This will allow us to push our own code changes.

+We can now clone our repository onto our local machine for changes we'll make later.
+Ensure you are logged in to Git in your IDE and open the terminal to run "Git clone <Your fork>".

 ## 2. Create the static web app resource.